pyyush/WhisperingGPT/README.md

 export SECURITY_GROUP_ID=<security-group-id>
 ```

-2. Add your OpenAI API Key by replacing `<your-openai-api-key>` with your API key:
+2. Add your OpenAI API Key by replacing `<your-openai-api-key>` with your API key and \
+run the below command in your terminal from the root of this repo:
 ```sh
 perl -i -pe 's/ENV OPENAI_API_KEY=/ENV OPENAI_API_KEY=<your-openai-api-key>/ if $.==29' Dockerfile
 ```